 - MV Rao’s Persistence and Change in Tribal India

-After memorising the syllabus, aspirants should browse through previous year questions to understand the type and pattern of questions asked by UPSC in the mains examination.
+After memorizing the syllabus, aspirants should browse through the previous year’s questions to understand the type and pattern of questions asked by UPSC in the main examination.
 It is not necessary to write responses to prior year questions in the initial stages of preparation.
-However, aspirants should review previous year’s questions on a frequent basis.
+However, aspirants should review the previous year’s questions on a frequent basis.

 - Reading from standard sources for sociology optional